una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 ## HTML

-The World Wide Web was born in 1989, based on one single, simple, yet extremely powerful building block of the internet: the link.
+The World Wide Web was born in 1989, based on one single, simple, yet extremely powerful building block of the Internet: the link.
 Tim Berners Lee wrote a paper at CERN called "Information Management: A Proposal," in which he outlined an ever-evolving pool of information &mdash; "a universal linked information system" where "generality and portability are more important than fancy graphics techniques and complex extra facilities. <sup>[1](http://www.independent.co.uk/life-style/gadgets-and-tech/news/25-years-of-the-world-wide-web-the-inventor-of-the-web-tim-bernerslee-explains-how-it-all-began-9185040.html)</sup>"

 That, in a nutshell, is why the web was created.
 It was a system of information sharing and linking, leading users to be able to connect between documents and share content.
 There is beauty in that simplicity of pure content sharing and information transfer.

 ![Opte Project](../../images/posts/web-hack/opte-project.png)
 <div class="caption">An image from the [Opte Project](http://www.opte.org/), which visualizes Internet connections.</div>

-But we wanted those fancy graphics techniques and complex add-ons.
-Unfortunately, all we really had to work with was basic HTML that you couldn't even nest that deep, and anchor tag &mdash; the manifestation of a link.
+But while we wanted those fancy graphics and complex add-ons, unfortunately, all we really had to work with was basic HTML that you couldn't even nest too deeply, and the anchor tag as the manifestation of a link.

 <figure class="right">
   <img src="../images/posts/web-hack/html-elements.png" alt="html 1.0 elements" style="max-width: 460px; width: 100%;">
   <figcaption>The <a href="http://www.w3.org/MarkUp/draft-ietf-iiir-html-01.txt">HTML 1.0 Draft Spec</a> (it's super interesting &mdash; highly recommend giving it a read!</figcaption>
 </figure>

 This link has become the basis of the web.
 Seriously.
 If you think about it, <a class="twitter-share">everything is a link: from images to CSS styles to scripts.</a> They are all just links.
+We never really created a new system, we just continued to link assets regardless of type *into* the page instead of *outside* of it.

 <ul>
   <li> Images: <code>&lt;img src="&lt;LINK&gt;"&gt;</code></li>